ohumbe/ocp-configs-checklists/ansible/README_quay.md

 # Standalone Non-Production Quay for Disconnected OpenShift 4 Installation

 This repository provides a playbook that will deploy a standalone instance of Quay using local storage on the container host.
-It was written with the intention of using it as disconnected registry for installing OpenShift 4 so it also includes playbooks to mirror OpenShift content to this repository.
-However, one can leverage just the Quay setup portion in order to work just with Quay itself.

-> This repo is most ideal for Home Lab and Proof-of-Concept scenarios.
+> This repo is intended for Home Lab and Proof-of-Concept scenarios.
 All work for setting up Quay is based on the documentation located [here](https://access.redhat.com/documentation/en-us/red_hat_quay/3.4/html/deploy_red_hat_quay_for_proof-of-concept_non-production_purposes/index).

 ## Infrastructure Prerequisites